 The amount of personalization possible with all this added financial data allows for stronger customer experience and retention.
 Talk about a mutual benefit!

-There are two advantages when it comes to financial data working together with POS data to boost personalization: increased customer intimacy and increased customer loyalty.
-With customer intimacy, we are talking about being able to better anticipate customer needs by analyzing buying patterns and understanding shopper behavior.
-With customer loyalty, we are talking about how you can customize your offerings and deals according to a target group’s needs or even an individual’s needs, to ensure the customers feel heard and important.
+There are two advantages when it comes to pairing financial data with POS data to boost personalization: increased customer intimacy and increased customer loyalty.
+With customer intimacy, we are talking about being able to better anticipate customer needs by analyzing buying patterns and understanding shopper behaviour.
+On the other hand, with customer loyalty, you can customize your offerings and deals according to a target group’s needs, or even an individual’s needs, to ensure the customers feel heard and important.

-Thus, personalization is always value-adding to both the customer and the company because it helps with bringing in value as well as customer retention.
+Thus, personalization is always adding value to both the customer and the company by boosting relevance and customer retention.

 With financial data in the mix, you are further able to maximize the quality of your marketing spend.

-You could optimize your marketing expenditure by combining your sales data (for example, what was purchased at your store, when it was purchased and how much it was purchased for), and financial data (for example, how much was spent at your store versus another store within the same industry).
-Seeing these customer preferences allows you to obtain valuable insights which will help you make smarter product, pricing, and promotional decisions.
+You could optimize your marketing expenditure by combining your sales data (for example, what was purchased at your store, when it was purchased and how much it was purchased for), and financial data (for example, how much was spent at your store versus a competitor’s).
+Seeing these customer preferences allows you to obtain valuable insights which will help you make smarter products, pricing, and promotional decisions.

-Another important aspect of leveraging financial data is knowing what percentage of your customer’s wallet is going towards you versus your competition.
+Another important aspect of leveraging financial data is knowing what percentage of your customer’s wallet is going towards you as opposed to your competition.
 But wait, that’s not all!
 In terms of data insights, unlocking this greater potential will help your organization build more powerful models.
-Forecasting future sales and buying preferences will be much easier to detect with financial data.
+Financial data will make it easier to forecast future sales and buying preferences.

 Financial data can help to better direct your promotional efforts in terms of efficiency and information such as data insights, saving you both time and money.